Dick Olum: Military career

 In 2006, when the Uganda Junior Staff College, based in Jinja, was founded, Lieutenant Colonel Olum was selected to be its commandant.
 In 2010, at the rank of colonel, he was transferred to the Uganda Military Academy in Kabamba as chief instructor.
-In 2012, the African Union (AU) established a 5,000 strong military force, based in Nzara, South Sudan, with the objective of hunting down fugitive warlord Joseph Kony.
+In 2012, the African Union (AU) established a 5,000-strong military force, based in Nzara, South Sudan, with the objective of hunting down fugitive warlord Joseph Kony.
 The force was composed of troops from the African countries affected by the Lord's Resistance Army insurgency, namely Uganda, South Sudan, the Democratic Republic of the Congo, and the Central African Republic.
 Colonel Olum was selected as the first commander of the AU force against Kony.
 In June 2013, he was assigned to lead the UPDF contingent to AMISOM and was appointed acting brigadier.
 He assumed his post in Somalia in September 2013.
-In November 2013, Olum was promoted to full Brigadier in the UPDF.
+In November 2013, Olum was promoted to full brigadier in the UPDF.
 In April 2015, he was appointed commanding officer of the UPDF third division, based in Moroto.

-As commander of the UPDF Mountain Division and as commander of Operation Shuja, General Olum replaced Lieutenant General Kayanja Muhanga who was promoted to the position of Commander of the UPDF Land Forces, based in Bombo, Uganda.
+As commander of the UPDF Mountain Division and as commander of Operation Shuja, General Olum replaced Lieutenant General Kayanja Muhanga who was promoted to Commander of the UPDF Land Forces, based in Bombo, Uganda.

 Family

-Olum is married father of two children.
+Olum is a married father of two children.